 Signs of albinism are usually, but not always, apparent in a person's skin, hair and eye color.
 However, all people with the disorder experience vision problems.

 Although the most recognizable form of albinism results in white hair and pinkish skin, skin coloring (pigmentation) can range from white to brown, and may be nearly the same as that of parents or siblings without albinism.

 For some people with albinism, skin pigmentation never changes.
 For others, melanin production may begin or increase during childhood and the teen years, resulting in slight changes in pigmentation.
 With exposure to the sun, some people may develop:

 - Moles, with or without pigment — moles without pigment are generally pink-colored

 - The ability to tan

 Hair color can range from very white to brown.
-People of African or Asian descent who have albinism may have hair color that is yellow, reddish or brown.
-Hair color may also change by early adulthood.
+People of African or Asian descent who have albinism may have hair color that's yellow, reddish or brown.
+Hair color may also darken by early adulthood.

 Eye color can range from very light blue to brown and may change with age.

 The lack of pigment in the colored part of the eyes (irises) makes them somewhat translucent.
 This means that the irises can't completely block light from entering the eye.
-Because of this translucence, very light-colored eyes may appear red in some lighting.
-This occurs because you're seeing light reflected off the back of the eye and passing back out through the iris again — similar to red eye that occurs in a flash photograph.
+Because of this, very light-colored eyes may appear red in some lighting.
+This occurs because you're seeing light reflected off the back of the eye and passing back out through the iris again — similar to the red-eye that occurs in a flash photo.

 Signs and symptoms of albinism related to eye function include: